FlexiGIS/FlexiGIS-plugin/README.md

 *NOTE: you can check your QGIS3 python version by running the below commands on your QGIS python terminal

+## License
+FlexiGIS-Plugin is licensed under the BSD-3-Clause, "New BSD License" or "Modified BSD License".

+The OpenStreetMap (OSM) data is available under the Open Database License (ODbL).
+A description of the ODbL license is available here.
+OpenStreetMap cartography is licensed as CC BY-SA.
+For more information on the copyright of OpenStreetMap please visit here.

+## Contact
+Author: Alaa Alhamwi alaa.alhamwi@dlr.de

+Project maintainer: Chinonso Unaichi chinonso.unaichi@dlr.de

+Organisation: German Aerospace Center (DLR) - Institute of Networked Energy Systems, department for Energy system Analysis(ESY).

 ````
 import sys